ellenealds/streamlit_template_cohere_semantic_search/README.md

 >
 > **Important**
 >
-> Create your secrect.toml in the repository and enter your cohere API Key as API\_KEY = ‘…’
+> Create your [secrets.toml](https://blog.streamlit.io/secrets-in-sharing-apps/#develop-locally-with-secrets) in the repository and enter your cohere API Key as API\_KEY = ‘…’

 ## Creating our Search Index